Symplectic capacities from Hamiltonian circle actions: Introduction

+Complex Grassmannians satisfy the assumptions of Theorem~\ref{thm:main}~(b).
+Also, the product of manifolds satisfying these assumptions again satisfies the assumptions.
+As an application, we compute the Gromov widths and the Hofer-Zehnder capacities of products of complex Grassmannians.
+We will see examples displaying the necessity of our assumptions in Section~\ref{sec:example}.

-A related result was proved by Lu.
-He proved that an upper bound for the Gromov width is given by the difference of the maximum and the minimum of the moment map, under the assumption that the Hamiltonian $S^1$ action is semifree with isolated fixed points.
+A related result was given by Lu~\cite{Lu2}.
+He proved that an upper bound for the Gromov width is given by $H_{\max} - H_{\min}$, under the assumption that the Hamiltonian $S^1$ action is semifree with isolated fixed points.
+Since this assumption implies Fano condition our estimate is sharper, while he also related other (pseudo) capacities.
 See Theorem~6.8 in \cite{Lu2}.

-The proof of Theorem~\ref{thm:main} heavily uses the result by McDuff and Tolman~\cite{McT}.
+The proof of Theorem~\ref{thm:main} heavily uses results by McDuff and Tolman~\cite{McT}.
 They developed techniques to compute the Seidel representation from the data of the Hamiltonian circle action.
-The Seidel representation is given by the group homomorphism
+The Seidel representation is a group homomorphism

-from the fundamental group of the Hamiltonian diffeomorphism group to the group of units of degree zero in the quantum cohomology ring.
-It is a very useful tool to compute the Gromov-Witten invariants.
+from the fundamental group of the Hamiltonian diffeomorphism group to the group of units of degree zero in the small quantum cohomology ring.
+Since the quantum multiplication is defined using Gromov-Witten invariants, we may compute some Gromov-Witten invariants once we know this homomorphism.
 Although the Seidel representation is hard to compute in general, McDuff and Tolman obtained considerable information on it when the Hamiltonian loop is given by a Hamiltonian circle action.
-As an application, they explained the quantum cohomology ring of a toric manifold.
+As an application, they gave a presentation of the quantum cohomology ring of a toric manifold.
 Gonzalez~\cite{Go} used their techniques to compute the quantum cohomology ring of symplectic manifolds admitting semifree circle action with isolated fixed points.

-Since we consider only monotone symplectic manifolds, we use $\Lambda:= \Q[q,q^{-1}]$ as the coefficient ring for the quantum cohomology, where $q$ is a variable of degree~$2$.
-The expression of the Seidel element $S(\phi)$ becomes much simpler than written in ~\cite{McT}.
-For a monotone symplectic manifold, the Seidel element is written in the form

-for some cohomology classes $a_i$ of degree $2i$.
-McDuff and Tolman proved that $a_n$ is the class of a point.
-See Theorem~\ref{thm:Seidel_element}.
-We prove the following theorem in Section~\ref{sec:proof}. \begin{thm} Under the same assumption as Theorem~\ref{thm:main}, we have